splunk/kafka-connect-splunk/README.md

 	```

 ## Load balancing
 A common architecture is to have a load balancer set up in front of a Splunk indexer cluster or a collection of Splunk Heavy Forwarders.
-If configured in this architecture some care must be paid to ensure things behave as expected when Enabling HEC with acknowledgements.`splunk.hec.ack.enabled:true`
+If configured in this architecture, some cares must be paid to ensure things behave as expected when enabling HEC with acknowledgements.`splunk.hec.ack.enabled:true`

 For this architecture configuration to work:

-1. Enable **sticky sessions**for the load balancer.
-This is critical.
-Without **sticky sessions** enabled the data injection will potentially fail with duplicate data.
+1. Enable **sticky sessions** for the load balancer.
+This is critical and required.
+Without **sticky sessions** enabledm the data injection will potentially fail with duplicate data.
 2. Ensure the correct value for the **splunk.hec.total.channels** setting.
 Assume there are N Splunk HEC endpoints behind the load balancer.
 The **splunk.hec.total.channels** should be set to a multiple of N.(E.g N, 2N, 3N etc..)
 This will ensure that channels are evenly load balanced and POSTs the amount of Splunk servers being used.

 > Note: Using a load balancer with **sticky sessions** enabled can sometimes cause duplicate data when requests are offloaded to different servers under load.

 ## Benchmark Results

-With the following testing bed and raw event setup, initial basic performance testing shows a single Splunk Kafka Connector can reach maximum indexed throughput of 32MB/second.
+With the following testing bed and raw event setup, initial basic performance testing shows a single Splunk Kafka Connector can reach maximum indexed throughput of **32 MB/second**.

 Hardware Specification:
 * **AWS:** EC2 c4.2xlarge, 8 vCPU and 31 GB Memory
 * **Splunk Cluster:** 3 indexer cluster without Load balancer
 * **Kafka Connect:** JVM heap size configuration is "-Xmx6G -Xms2G"
 * **Kafka Connect resource usage:** ~6GB memory, ~3 vCPUs.
+* **Kafka recrods size**:** 512 Bytes

 ## Scaling out your environment
 There are 2 ways to scale out the Splunk Kafka Connector to handle more load.
-However, before scaling the Splunk Kafka Connector tier it is important to ensure that it is in fact the connector which is the current bottleneck.
+However, before scaling the Splunk Kafka Connector tier, it is important to ensure that it is in fact the connector which is the current bottleneck.
 If the bottleneck is Splunk (Splunk environment size is too small) we will need to scale the Splunk environment first for greater throughput.

 1. Reconfigure with more tasks to scale up the data injection.
 If the hardware resources which are allocated to run the Splunk Kafka Connector are enough (Observed low CPU, memory usage and low data injection throughput).
 The user can reconfigure the connector with more tasks.
 Example above in the **Configuration parameters**-**Update** section.

 2. Increase hardware resources on machines.
-If there is observed high CPU, High memory usage and the amount of tasks has already been increased.
-Recommendation is to scale out the hardware/virtual resources and increase the amount of Kafka Connect Instances.
+If there is observed high CPU, high memory usage and the amount of tasks has already been increased.
+Recommendation is to scale out the hardware/virtual resources and increase the amount of Kafka Connect Instances (deploy more Kafka Connect instances with more hardwarre resoruces).

 ## Data loss and latency monitoring

-When creating a Splunk Kafka Connector by using the REST API `"splunk.hec.track.data": "true"` should be enabled to allow data loss tracking and data collection latency monitoring.
+When creating a Splunk Kafka Connector by using the REST API, `"splunk.hec.track.data": "true"` can be configured to allow data loss tracking and data collection latency monitoring.
 This works by enriching the raw data with **offset, timestamp, partition, topic** metadata to Kafka records.

-#####Data Loss Tracking
+##### Data Loss Tracking
-The Splunk Kafka Connector uses offset to track data loss since offsets in a partition are sequential.
+The Splunk Kafka Connector uses offset to track data loss since offsets in a Kafka topic partition are sequential.
 If a gap is observed in Splunk, there is some data loss.

-#####Data Latency Tracking
+##### Data Latency Tracking
 The Splunk Kafka Connector uses the timestamp of the record to track the duration between the time a Kafka record was created and the time the record was indexed in Splunk.

 > Note: This setting will only works in conjunction with using /event HEC endpoint (`"splunk.hec.raw" : "false"`)